 New 2019 iPhone renders have just leaked, which could be informally known as iPhone XI.
 The render-developed images were published by the popular leaker Steve Hemmerstoffer.

-The images published on this site show an iPhone very similar to the iPhone X and iPhone XS: glass design, a notch on the top of the screen and a rear camera.
-However, the Notch looks smaller than the current one in the X and XS, in addition, the rear camera has three lenses and its setup closely resembles the Huawei Mate 20 camera.
+The images published on this site show an iPhone very similar to the iPhone X and iPhone XS: glass design, a notch on the top of the screen, and a rear camera.
+However, the Notch looks smaller than the current one in the X and XS; the rear camera has three lenses, and its setup closely resembles the Huawei Mate 20 camera.

-The rear camera design is a square shaped.
+The rear camera design is square-shaped.
 And like the Huawei Mate 20 Pro, the Apple – at least according to renders – would have the square of the three cameras and the flash located in one of the upper corners.
 Also, the square camera setup in the renders seems to be protruding.
-It is not the first time we hear that Apple plans to integrate three cameras in the 2019 iPhones, which apparently would have 3D functions and time-of-flight technology (ToF) sensor to turn the smartphone into an advanced augmented reality device.
+It is not the first time we have heard that Apple plans to integrate three cameras in the 2019 iPhones, which apparently would have 3D functions and a time-of-flight technology (ToF) sensor to turn the smartphone into an advanced augmented reality device.
 In fact, a recent Bloomberg report indicates that Sony is driving the production of 3D sensors for Apple.

-Apple hasn’t responded on the reports, rumors or speculation.
+Apple hasn’t responded to the reports, rumors, or speculation.
 It is expected that the iPhone XI, or as it would be officially named, will be announced in September.